NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * have the _hashdb_ `hashdb_manager` code allow hash blocks of any size when the hash block size is configured to be zero.

 # Add New Database Use Case (in progress)
-* Change the `create` command to accept `-r 0` as a parameter value.
+* Change the `create` command to accept `-p 0` as a parameter value.
 When 0 is used:
- * _hashdb_ accepts block sizes of any value.
+ * _hashdb_ accepts block sizes of any value, otherwise, values of mismatched block size are not used.
- * All file offsets are 0 since block sizes are not used and file offsets are not defined.

 # Add Import/Export Information (in progress)
 File sizes will be managed during import and export.
 To support this: